 WAT CHAI WATTHANARAM

 Wat Chai Watthanaram, or the Monastery of the Temple for the Advancement of Victory, as Richard Cushman translate it, is a restored ruin situated off the city island in the western area of Ayutthaya in the Ban Pom Sub-district.
-The large monastery is located on the west bank of the present Chao Phraya River (1) in front of the Siriyalai Palace, which is directly across the river.
-The primary access to Wat Chai Watthanaram was from the river, as the waterways were the most important means of transport in that era.
+The large monastery is located on the west bank of the present Chao Phraya River (1), in front of the Siriyalai Palace, which is directly across the river.
+The primary access to Wat Chai Watthanaram was by river, as waterways were the most important means of transport in that era.

-The late Ayutthaya period began in 1629 CE with the reign of King Prasat Thong and is most notable for the square-shaped or indented corners of pagodas and the re-emerging of the prang as the principal monument of the monastery.
+The late Ayutthaya period began in 1629 CE with the reign of King Prasat Thong and is most notable for square-shaped or indented-cornered pagodas and the re-emergence of the prang as the monastery's principal monument.
 Khmer culture was revived with the building of Wat Chai Watthanaram.
 [1]

-Many texts and books tend to describe the architecture of Wat Chai Watthanaram as being similar to Angkor Wat.
-However, a magnificent monument for those who have seen Angkor Wat, the view of Wat Chai Watthanaram will only be a far cry.
+Many texts and books describe the architecture of Wat Chai Watthanaram as similar to Angkor Wat.
+However, for those who have seen Angkor Wat, the view of Wat Chai Watthanaram will only be a far cry.

 (View of Wat Chai Watthanaram - April 2009 CE)